 2. Don’t Dwell on the Negative

-It’s natural to want to focus on the positive aspects of past relationships when talking about them with a new partner.
+It’s natural to want to focus on the negative aspects of past relationships when talking about them with a new partner.

-But if you only ever focus on the good times, your partner may start to wonder what you’re hiding.
+But if you only ever focus on the bad times, your partner may start to wonder what you’re hiding.

 3. Avoid Making Comparisons